 Accredited Specialist in Personal Injury Law: Marie Morrison

 Well done, Marie!
 Marie Morrison of Grigor & Young, Solicitors, Elgin and Forres, and of Moray Claims has been accredited by the Law Society of Scotland as a Specialist in Personal Injury for a period of 5 years to 18 February 2019.
 The road to accreditation Marie has been a solicitor since 1992.
 She lives in Macduff, Banffshire, which is her home town.
 She returned there around 10 years ago, having worked as a Personal Injury solicitor with a number of firms in the Glasgow area following her qualification.
 Marie joined in Grigor & Young in 2006 and has dealt almost exclusively with personal injury claims throughout her time with the firm.
 She is an Associate with Grigor & Young and is also a member of the Association of Personal Injury Lawyers (APIL).
-Marie joins Peter Brash of Grigor & Young in having the same "PI" accreditation, which gives the firm - and Moray Claims - clear recognition of its expertise in relation to the law on accident and injury claims.
-The Continue Reading
+Marie joins Peter Brash of Grigor & Young in having the same "PI" accreditation, which gives the firm - and Moray Claims - clear recognition of its expertise in relation to the law on accident and Continue Reading

 Costly Failure Scottish Landlords Must Avoid